Kamemii/Class-project-for-NLP-ZLA-Test/README.md

 ## Instructions
-To implement this work, you need to download and install Anaconda3. <br>
+To implement this work, you need to download and install Anaconda3.
 Here is the official link for Anaconda: [https://www.anaconda.com/products/individual-d](https://www.anaconda.com/download) <br>

-After installing Anaconda3, please execute the following command block in the terminal. <br>
+After installing Anaconda3, execute the following command block in the terminal. <br>

 ```Bash
 # create a conda environment